LeanerCloud/savings-estimator/README.md

 ## Future plans

+- Play nicely with your Reserved Instances and Savings Plans coverage
+- Integrate it with our EBS Optimizer tool for similarly optimizing EBS volumes.

-Please refer to our public [roadmap](https://github.com/orgs/LeanerCloud/projects/1)
+Please refer to our public [roadmap](https://github.com/orgs/LeanerCloud/projects/1).

 ## License